The Rise Of Sextortion [Statistics & Facts]

 • 12% of sextortion victims are under 20 years old.

-• 37% of victims that comply with the demands of sextortion said the threats stopped.
+• 37% of victims who complied with the demands of sextortion said the threats stopped.

 • 47% of sextortion victims got daily threats.

-Through the use of the US IC3 (Internet Crime Complaint Center) database of annual sextortion reportings we found that:
+Through the use of the US IC3 (Internet Crime Complaint Center) database of annual sextortion reporting, we found that:

 • More than 20,200 sextortion cases are reported annually.